Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 - Run the file plot_results.m to visualize the results.

-- To reproduce Table 2 in the paper, have access to the code at this link https://drive.google.com/drive/folders/1ukXOiKAxcEhNU-_KFl9iw_tCcfU_x2KZ?usp=sharing
+- To reproduce the results in Table 2 in the paper, have access to the code at this link https://drive.google.com/drive/folders/1ukXOiKAxcEhNU-_KFl9iw_tCcfU_x2KZ?usp=sharing